MarionMcG/Python-Project-2018/README.md

 This approach helped me to appreciate the importance of using programming languages like Python to conduct data analysis.
 My own analysis identified errors in P.S.
 Hoey's mathematical analysis of this set, including an incorrectly identified minimum value.

 Following the completion of my own analysis, I consulted analysis of the dataset conducted by data scientists.
 * Many data scientists use methods of linear regression different to the one I used.
-I hope to gain a better understanding of linear regression and apply it to this dataset in the future.
+I hope to gain a better understanding of linear regression that might be more effective than the line of best fit equation.
-* Many data scientist used methods I'm unfamiliar with to classify a species using it's measurements and the pre-existing Iris data in this set.
-I would like to understand clustering methods better and apply those to this set.
+* Many data scientists used methods I'm unfamiliar with to classify a species using it's measurements and the pre-existing Iris data in this set.
+I would like to understand clustering methods and the applications used to create predictive models, and apply those to this set.

 ## References
 * Fisher, R.A.
 [The use of multiple measurements in taxonomic problems.](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)Annals of Eugenics.
 7 (2): 179–188.
 (1936) Accessed on 10/04/2018.